Tech-at-DU/ACS-1220-Authentication-and-Associations/Assessments/quiz-2-study-guide.md

-# Quiz 2: Forms & Authentication
+# Quiz 2: Forms & Models

 You should be able to...